The Calderon Problem Revisited: Reconstruction With Resonant Perturbations: Introduction and statement of the results

 In those works, we use contrast agents injected in isolation.
 This means, for each single injected agent we collect the generated measurements.
 However, it is of importance to emphasize that we measure only on one single point.
 In terms of dimensionality, this is advantageous.

-In the current work, we inject the contrast agents all at once and then collect the measurements for multiple incident waves.
+In the current work, we inject all the contrast agents at once and then collect the measurements for multiple incident waves.
 In short, we collect the NtD mapping after injecting the collection of contrast agents all at once.
-With such measurements, we propose an approach how to do the reconstruction of the sound speed $c(\cdot)$.
-This approach is divided into two steps: \begin{enumerate}

-\item In the first step, we show that the NtD map generated by the coefficient $n^{2}(\cdot)$ and the collection of contrast agents converges to the one generated by a sum of $n^{2}(\cdot)$ and an effective coefficient.
-This effective coefficient is negative values and one can tune its amplitude.
+With such measurements, we propose an approach to perform the reconstruction of the index of refraction $n^{2}(\cdot)$.
+This approach is divided into two steps: \begin{enumerate} \item[] \item In the first step, we show that the NtD map generated by the coefficient $n^{2}(\cdot)$ and the collection of contrast agents converges to the one generated by a sum of $n^{2}(\cdot)$ and an effective coefficient.
+This effective coefficient is negative-valued and one can tune its amplitude.
 The negativity of the effective coefficient, which is key, is due to the resonant character of the injected contrast agents.
-Therefore, we can tune these injected agents so that the sum of $n^{2}(\cdot)$ and the effective coefficients is negative valued with a controllable amplitude.

-\item From the effective NtD map, we reconstruct the coefficient $n^{2}(\cdot)$.
+Therefore, we can tune these injected agents so that the sum of $n^{2}(\cdot)$ and the effective coefficients is negative valued with a controllable amplitude. \item[] \item From the effective NtD map, we reconstruct the coefficient $n^{2}(\cdot)$.
 To do so, we show that, due to the negativity of the effective coefficients, mentioned above, we can linearize the effective NtD map.
-Finally, from this linearized map, we derive an explicit formula to recover $n^{2}(\cdot)$ in terms of (explicit) CGO-solutions. \end{enumerate}
+Finally, from this linearized map, we derive an explicit formula to recover $n^{2}(\cdot)$ in terms of (explicit) CGO-solutions. \item[] \end{enumerate}